shakna-israel/damned/README.md

 * ```dCURSOR_HEIGHT``` is reserved by ```damned```.
 * ```dCURSOR_WIDTH``` is reserved by ```damned```.

-The exact functions and variables made available by the framework for the user is in the [API](API) document.
+The exact functions and variables made available by the framework for the user is in the [API.md](API.md) document.

 ---